 By Elaine Schallock

-A.J.’s recent post, Why INFJ, INFP, INTJ and INTP Types Struggle in Modern Life, resonated with readers as explanatory and insightful, if not a little discouraging; those who felt that A.J. left readers hanging will hopefully find some positive resolution as we get down to brass tacks on this topic while providing useful tools for how to navigate the challenges of modern life as an Introverted Intuitive (IN) type.
+Our recent post, Why INFJ, INFP, INTJ & INTP Types Struggle in Modern Life: Part 1, resonated with readers as explanatory and insightful, if not a little discouraging; those who felt that it left readers hanging will hopefully find some positive resolution as we get down to brass tacks on this topic while providing useful tools for how to navigate the challenges of modern life as an Introverted Intuitive (IN) type.

-While A.J. alluded to the concepts described below, I believe they deserve to be addressed explicitly here since they represent the two essential problems IN types experience with respect to “modern life.”
+While A.J. alluded to the concepts described below in Part 1, I believe they deserve to be addressed explicitly here since they represent the two essential problems IN types experience with respect to “modern life.”
 All of the other phenomena he described can pretty much be traced back to one of these two essential problems.
 Understanding them first and then addressing potential solutions may help readers see their way clear to more balanced and meaningful lives as IN types.

 The Problem of Scope

 When attempting to describe what “modern life” looks like, it’s not uncommon to hear the phrase, “The world has gotten smaller.”
 We understand this to mean, of course, that the far corners of the globe – people, places, objects and ideas – are more within reach thanks to the advent of technology that has made transportation and communication easier.
 This increase in accessibility has brought a range of new people, places, and things that was previously very difficult (if not impossible) to reach literally into the palm of our hand giving us the sense that, indeed, the world has “gotten smaller.”

 But ask an introvert to describe more subjectively what his or her personal experience of “modern life” is like and you might hear something that sounds exactly opposite: “The world has gotten bigger.”